KhaelK138/KhaelK138.github.io/markdown/Assembly.md

 - Also contains directives (like `global _start`), which tells code to begin execution at `_start`
 - Can define variables in the `.data` section using `db` for a list of bytes, `dw` for a list of words, `dd` for a list of digits
   - For example, `message db "Hello World!", 0x0a`
+    - `0x0a` is just a line feed (newline), placing it there just appends it to the string
+    - Strings can also use format specifiers, like `%d`, to specify what type of string it is
   - Can also use the `equ` instruction to evaluate an expression
     - Using this to define a label creates a constant that cannot be changed
     - `length equ $-message` would set `length` to equal the distance from where we're currently at to the value (which in this case is negative message), so `length` would be the length of `Hello World!`